Implement Google Analytics tracking code in Flipsnack for more in-depth statistics.

 Zoom - shows how many times readers zoomed in and out;

 Share - shows how many times readers shared your flipbook on social networks.

 Important: embedded flipbooks with the same tracking code as their hosting web page will be counted twice (one count for both the flipbook and the website for each visit will appear in your Google Analytics metrics under two different URLs).

-If you need a more advanced integration, you should read about Google Analytics for profiles, included in our Enterprise plan.
+If you need a more advanced integration, you should read about Google Analytics for profiles.